PX4/PX4-user_guide/en/dronecan/avanon_laser_interface.md

-# Avionics Anonymous Laser Altimeter UAVCAN Interface
+# Avionics Anonymous Laser Altimeter DroneCan Interface

 :::note
 In 2022, UAVCAN (v0) was forked and is maintained as `DroneCAN`.